-Har Ki Dun Trek is one of the best treks in Uttrakhand which starts from Sankri.
-After the wonderful drive following the Yamuna river and the Tons river, as soon as you reach Sankri for the Har Ki Doon trek, the peaks of Swargarohini, Kaalanag and Banderpoonch welcomes you to this wonderland.
+Har Ki Dun Trek is one of the best in the Indian state of Uttrakhand.
+It starts from the beautiful hamlet of Sankri in Jaunsar region of Uttrakhand.
+A wonderful drive following the Yamuna and the Tons river brings you to the beautiful village of Sankri from where your trek starts.
+We receive you in Sankri and your accommodation will be in a typical local homestay managed by Himalayan High.
+The peaks of Swargarohini, Kaalanag and Banderpoonch welcomes you to this wonderland.
 With each day on the trek, you just take yourself closer to these Himalayan mesmerizers.

-The trek passes through the villages walking parallel to the Har Ki Dun Gad which is a tributary of the mighty Supin river.
+The trek passes through the villages walking parallel to the Har Ki Dun Gad which originates from Maninda Tal and glaciers of Swargarohini and Borasu.
+It is a tributary of the mighty Supin river.
 The Supin river then meets its cousin Rupin in Naitwar from where it is called Tamsa or Tons.
 While during the Summer months of May, June this trek is lush green in nature, monsoons falls by July mid and continues till early September.
 During the monsoons, the trek is less frequently done as the views are blocked.
 As per our personal opinion, the trek and the nearby areas just look amazing with clouds playing magic over the mountains.
 However, when it rains here, it rains continuously.

 Post monsoons, the trek reopens and greets the trekkers with fresh green carpet.
 Slowly by the months of November, the grass start to turn brownish and dry.. the ground prepares itself for the long snow cover, almost for 4 to 5 months.

-Har Ki Dun Winter Trek is as per us the best season for this trek.
-Though the beautiful green cover is hidden and over done by a fresh white carpet of soft snow, the trek becomes just more pretty.
+Har Ki Dun Winter Trek is one of the best winter treks in the Himalayas.
+Though the beautiful green cover of the valley is hidden and covered by a fresh white carpet of soft snow, the trek becomes just more pretty.
 The region receives its first snowfall around the middle of December and the snow keeps on piling with each passing day.
-The snow cover here is good and stays till the middle of April.
-It makes a wonderful snow trek and since the trek is not that demanding, it makes a apt experience for the Beginners as well.
+The snow cover here is good and stays till the beginning of April.
+It makes a wonderful snow trek and since the trek is not that demanding physically, it makes an apt experience for the Beginners as well.

 - Borasu Pass